ezhaar/spark-installer/README.rst

 Requirements
 ============
-1. User running the scripts should be in the sudoes list.
+1. User running the scripts should be in the sudoers list.
 2. Setup hostname and fqdn
 3. Make sure to review/update the config files